Dear readers,

 Happy reading!

-(1) What is a language and what does it really mean to learn one?
+(1) What is a language, and what does it truly mean to learn one? (new translation)

-A language is not just a set of words and grammar but a tool through which we express our way of perceiving and thinking.
-It is the imprint of a culture, shaped by the experiences of that population, by the events that have forged their feelings and thus their soul.
-By soul, I mean what stirs within us and makes us feel alive—the bubbling part of ourselves.
-We can say that every language is like a garment designed and tailored directly onto the culture from which it originates, reflecting it and possessing a unique and vibrant imprint.
+A language isn't merely a collection of words and grammar—it's a tool through which we express our way of perceiving and thinking.
+It's the imprint of a culture, shaped by the lived experiences of its people, by the events that have molded their emotions, and consequently, their soul.
+By "soul," I mean what stirs within us, making us feel truly alive—the vibrant, flowing part of our being.
+Each language can be likened to a custom-made garment, tailored specifically to the culture from which it originates, reflecting that culture’s unique and living essence.

-This is why learning a language different from our own means acquiring a new personality.
-Every language has its own character, an energetic identity shaped over time.
-Consequently, when we have truly absorbed the essence of a language different from ours, we manage to display a different personality; our facial expressions change, and we can even speak and act differently in the same situation depending on the language we use, observing things from the same point of view generally typical of the people to whom the language we are speaking at that moment belongs.
+This is why learning a language different from our own means acquiring a new personality: each language has its own character, its own energetic identity developed over time.
+Consequently, once we've genuinely absorbed the essence of another language, we manifest a different personality—our facial expressions change, and we may even speak and behave differently when encountering the same situations, viewing them from the perspective typical of the culture whose language we’re speaking at that moment.

-Language and culture are intrinsically fused together; they interpenetrate so thoroughly that through language we can perceive the culture, and through culture we can understand the logic of the language.
-Every language contains a vibration that can be perceived and decoded.
+Language and culture are intrinsically intertwined, permeating each other so deeply that through language we perceive culture, and through culture we understand the logic behind language.
+Every language holds a unique vibration that can be felt and decoded.

-The real difference does not lie in the number of degrees and certifications obtained in linguistic or psychological fields but in having begun a deep journey within ourselves, aimed at understanding and liberating our soul, which has been suffocated by mental schemes: a set of rules that we faithfully follow but have never truly observed or questioned.
+The real difference doesn't lie in the number of degrees or certificates obtained in linguistics or psychology, but in having embarked on a deep journey within ourselves—aimed at understanding and liberating our soul, which has been suffocated by mental constructs: a set of rules we faithfully follow but never truly observe or question.
 Everything our parents and teachers teach us becomes our religion.
-The quality of the teachings doesn't matter much, nor their deep understanding; only obedience and possibly acceptance matter.
+The quality or profound understanding of these teachings matters less than our obedience—and ideally, our unconditional acceptance.

-Freeing our soul allows us to rediscover sensitivity, the ability to perceive and see the world in a more enlightened and profound way.
-Knowing ourselves better enables us to understand the rest of humanity better.
+Liberating our soul allows us to reconnect with our sensitivity and perceive the world more clearly and profoundly.
+Knowing ourselves better helps us better understand the rest of humanity.

-It might seem rather strange or unusual to talk about all this during a language course, but we are studying a "HUMAN LANGUAGE."
+It might seem strange or unusual to discuss these things in a language course, but we are studying a “human language.”
 Humans are part of nature, just as weight is part of lead.
-Everything we create, especially a language (which is an expression of our feelings and thoughts), bears the imprint of nature, just as we do—only sometimes we forget it.
+Everything we create, especially a language—which expresses our feelings and thoughts—bears nature’s imprint, just as we ourselves do, although sometimes we forget this.

-Learning a language by considering it almost as an entity endowed with its own personality will allow us to fully grasp its meaning and unique imprint, to absorb it and make it a part of us.
-Studying a language by adopting a mechanical approach, almost mathematical and full of fixed, standardized, and timed schemes will make everything heavier and unfruitful.
-It is necessary to dive into its world and live it fully, following our emotions and a non-limiting guide.
-Looking at it only through a book or always clinging to something for fear of falling will only make us victims.
+Learning a language while seeing it almost as a being with its own personality allows us to fully grasp its meaning and unique essence, absorbing and making it part of ourselves.
+Approaching language study mechanically, almost mathematically, filled with fixed, standardized, and rigid patterns, will make the experience burdensome and fruitless.
+It’s necessary to dive into its world and live it fully, following our emotions and guided by freedom.
+Observing it only through books or constantly holding onto something out of fear will only make us victims.

-After understanding this, we realize how learning a language is much more than a simple educational path; it's a true adventure that can give us an infinity of different emotions.
+Once we understand this, we realize learning a language is far more than just an educational process—it's a true adventure capable of offering us an infinite variety of emotions.

-Emotions are what suit human beings best.
-Our ability to feel emotions is innate, and anyway, the human race is not the only one to enjoy this ability.
-However, as fate would have it, we are the only ones who experience our emotions as a problem rather than a blessing.
-In fact, since childhood, we are often taught to repress our emotions, to control them, to suffocate them—especially as we grow and face greater responsibilities, such as exams and work.
-Everything must follow the scheme imposed by the society in which we live.
+Emotions suit humanity best.
+Our ability to feel emotions is innate, though humans aren't the only beings possessing this gift.
+Yet ironically, we are the only ones who perceive our emotions as problems rather than blessings.
+Indeed, since childhood, we’re often taught to suppress our emotions—to control and suffocate them—especially as we grow older and face increased responsibilities like exams or work.
+Everything must conform to society's imposed framework.

-Freedom makes us true, unique, and original, but above all, it makes us human.
+Freedom makes us real, unique, and original, but above all, it makes us human.

-Considering language learning only as a subject of study is extremely reductive and deprives us of all the beauty this experience has to offer.
-Learning a language means learning art and science mixed with history and psychology.
-It is an intimate and invaluable experience—overwhelming and magical in the true sense of the word—thanks to which we can break down barriers inside and outside of us and expand our world.
-It is something that forges us and allows us to acquire greater knowledge and mastery of ourselves.
-Self-knowledge is a source of inner light that allows us to grasp the nuances of the world; it is a source of strength and inner security.
+Considering language learning solely as an academic topic is extremely limiting, robbing us of all the beauty this experience has to offer.
+Learning a language means learning art and science intertwined with history and psychology.
+It's an intimate and priceless experience—overwhelming and magical in the truest sense of the word—that enables us to break barriers within and outside ourselves and expand our world.
+It shapes us, granting deeper knowledge and mastery over ourselves.
+Self-knowledge is a source of inner light that lets us perceive the subtleties of the world, becoming our source of inner strength and confidence.

-Certainly, school can play a very important role, especially if the teachers are enlightened people; in that case, they will do their best to help us seize the maximum.
-But much also depends on us and on how we decide to approach this adventure.
+Certainly, school can play a vital role—especially if teachers are enlightened, as they’ll do their best to help us achieve the utmost from the experience.
+Yet much depends on us and the attitude we choose in approaching this adventure.

-You won't become a superhero after undertaking this experience; they, as they are, exist only in comics.
-But if you live this experience in the right way, you will discover a part of yourself and the world around you that you were previously unaware of.
+You won’t become a superhero after embarking on this experience—such heroes exist only in comics.
+But if you live this experience the right way, you’ll discover a part of yourself and the world around you that previously remained hidden.

 Brandon - July 2024